Tohoma/yah/README.md

 print i                                                     console.log(i);

 ```
-YahScript allows for skipping namespace levels by using the reserved word noscope.
+yah allows for skipping namespace levels by using the reserved word noscope.
 In the below example, the output would be:
 5
 15